Surface properties of transition metal oxides: Perovskite structure

-Surface stability
+Surface structures

-Since very little is known about the surface Gibbs energy of transition metal oxides, polarity of the surface and the degree of coordinative unsaturation of a surface cation are used to compare the stabilities of different surface structures.
+A number of terms are important for the surface Gibbs energy of transition metal oxides, in particular thr polarity of the surface and the degree of coordinative unsaturation of a surface cation.
 Also, defect sites can have a huge impact on the surface stability.

 Polarity of the surface

 When a crystal of a binary oxide is cleaved to generate two new surfaces, each solid's charge remains neutral.
 However, the structure of the two newly created surfaces may or may not be the same.
 If the structures are identical, the surface will be dipoleless and is considered a nonpolar surface.
 If the structures are different, the surface will have a strong dipole and is considered a polar surface.
 Examples of nonpolar surfaces include the rocksalt (100) surface, the rutile (100), (110) and (001) surfaces and the pervoskite (100) surface.
 An example of a polar surface is the rocksalt (111) surface.
-In general, a polar surface is less stable than a nonpolar surface because a dipole moment increases the surface Gibbs energy.
-Also, oxygen polar surfaces are more stable than metal polar surfaces because oxygen ions are more polarizable, which lowers the surface energy.
+In general, a polar surface is less stable than a nonpolar surface because a dipole moment increases the surface energy.